rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/dynamicCalls.md

 | **_appId_**         | app identifier                                                                                 |
 | **_errorContent_**  | Doing error content validation when error content object key passed.
 Ex: 'INVALID_TYPE_PARAMS' |

-**Note:** This glue step will work only when fireboltCall object having `event`, `eventValidationJsonPath` and `content` fields.
-Event name is enough while doing error content validation.
+**Note:** This glue step will work only when fireboltCall object having `event`, `eventValidationJsonPath` and `content` fields not present default value will be used.
+- eventValidationJsonPath ---> 'eventResponse'
+- content ---> null